 Remain objective, never let yourself be pulled into their chaos and do not take their behavior personally (which can be difficult).

 Remember, punishments relay the message to our clients that we want them to act a certain way and if they do not, we will make them suffer until they make the choice we want.
 Consequences are a constructive tool to help our clients learn, communicate, and achieve positive change.
 Ultimately, our clients’ behaviors are up to them, which is hard for many of us to accept but it is our duty to consistently hold our clients accountable through consequences.

-The Behaviour Management department provides additional supports to individuals who have complex behavioural support needs, and their staff.
-In providing additional behaviour supports, it is the role of the Behaviour Management department to identify why the behaviour is happening, and develop strategies that will help reduce, change, or eliminate the behaviour of concern.
+The CASE department provides additional supports to individuals who have complex behavioural support needs, and their staff.
+In providing additional behaviour supports, it is the role of the CASE department to identify why the behaviour is happening, and develop strategies that will help reduce, change, or eliminate the behaviour of concern.
 It is also our responsibility to assist DSWI and DSWII staff with day-to-day care and tasks such as writing reports, identifying behaviours, and assisting individuals with behavioural needs as best we can.
 Click here for department resources.